- PhD, University of Wisconsin-Madison, 1977

 - BA, Washington State University, 1968

 Today I would probably be called a 20th century US cultural historian with a focus on consumption, childhood, and leisure issues.
 But, as a historian trained in modern French and German history and with experience in British and Australian libraries and universities, I have also done comparative history on work, political economy, and time.
 I have an on-going interest in the modern history of western technology and co-authored a text on the subject.
-My abiding theme is the origins, uses, meanings, and consequences of 20th century affluence with books like Time and Money: The Making of Consumer Culture, Kids Stuff: Toys and the Changing World of American Childhood, An All-Consuming Century, The Cute and the Cool, and The Playful Crowd: Pleasure Places in the 20th Century.
-My most recent book Men to Boys explores the decline of markers of male maturity in American culture since 1945.
-I am currently completing on two projects, a book about packaged pleasures, the engineering of sensual intensity around 1900, and a book about how modern nostalgia is shaped by consumer culture.
+My abiding theme is the origins, uses, meanings, and consequences of 20th century affluence with books like Time and Money: The Making of Consumer Culture, An All-Consuming Century, and The Playful Crowd: Pleasure Places in the 20th Century.
+Another theme is the modern history of childhood, parenting and generation with Kids’ Stuff: Toys and the Changing World of American Childhood, The Cute and the Cool, and Men to Boys: The Making of Modern Immaturity.
+My most recent works (Packaged Pleasures and Consumed Nostalgia) explore how sensuality was compressed and made mobile by technology and marketing in the generation around 1900 and how memory has recently been impacted by the rapid turnover of consumer goods.
+Currently I am completing a book on how cars shaped the coming of age of 20th century Americans.
 I try to reach audiences beyond the academy and encourage students to ask probing questions about the present that can be explained by the past.

 Men to Boys: The Making of Modern Immaturity (Columbia University Press, 2008)

-The Cute and the Cool: Wondrous Innocence and Modern American Children’s Culture (Oxford University Press, 2004), reviewed in the Washington Post and elsewhere.
+The Cute and the Cool: Wondrous Innocence and Modern American Children’s Culture (Oxford University Press, 2004).